 Moodle [56] is another Open Source application that is having a big impact in the education sector.
 Moodle provides on-line courses, blogs, forums and similar facilities.
 It has largely displaced equivalent proprietary software applications in Further Education, a sector that engaged web based learning much earlier than schools.
-Click here [112] to see the take up statistics for Moodle over the last 5 years.
-It seems very likely that Moodle will become the de facto [113] standard for on-line courses for schools and colleges around the world with 78 languages already supported including Welsh.
+Click here [107] to see the take up statistics for Moodle over the last 5 years.
+It seems very likely that Moodle will become the de facto [108] standard for on-line courses for schools and colleges around the world with 78 languages already supported including Welsh.
 One of the arguments often used against Open Source is that there is no support.
 As far as Moodle is concerned, this is clearly not the case and probably Moodle is the best supported application of its type in the World.
 There are commercial companies supporting Moodle as officially sanctioned partners and a huge community of users where the culture is strongly orientated to sharing.

 Moodle is not the only open source software intended to support learning communities.
 There are so many content management and community support applications available we are spoilt for choice.
-This web site is built using an application called Drupal [114] which some schools have used to build their own web sites [115].
-There are also students using Drupal for e-portfolios and blogging [116] about their work.
+This web site is built using an application called Drupal [109] which some schools have used to build their own web sites [110].
+There are also students using Drupal for e-portfolios and blogging [111] about their work.
 The software makes it very easy to delegate site maintenance to individuals who need only a web browser to update and develop new pages.
-Another prominent content-management system (CMS) similar to Drupal is called Joomla.
-Joomla [117] has a very large and vital community of developers and supporters, which make available online tens of thousands of add-ons - components (functionality), modules (how content is being shown), plugins (small code snippets for very narrow tasks).
-Drupal, Joomla and other CMS software enjoy a remarkable selection of freely available appearances, known as themes and templates.

-Similar applications include Mahara [118] which is designed to support e-portfolios.
-Here [119] are examples from students teachers sharing learning resources in the field of teaching and learning.
+Similar applications include Mahara [112] which is designed to support e-portfolios.
+Here [113] are examples from students teachers sharing learning resources in the field of teaching and learning.
 When we look at initial learning of younger and less experienced learners we find a lot of dependency on desktop files.
-Here [120] is an example where the links made in the developing portfolio are all to desktop files.
+Here [114] is an example where the links made in the developing portfolio are all to desktop files.
 A better approach would be to link to web pages because these would not require the user to have any specific software other than a web browser to access the information.
 It would also be quicker for the author to prepare these and integrate them more seamlessly with other internet based resources.
 This is why learning about which ICT tools to use and why, is important.
 In this particular case, the use of proprietary file formats, when not strictly speaking necessary, further reinforces dependency on paying for software licenses.
 This reinforces the digital divide and is contrary to policies related to social inclusion.